conrad-mukai/python-ebsave/README.md

         ]
     }

-Running with the `--dryrun` option enabled will check if the script can perform the desired operations.
+Running with the `--dryrun` option will check if the script can perform the desired operations.